-DISTANCE LEARNING
+DISTANCE EDUCATION

 Distance Education at Cisco College provides students with flexible ways to earn college credit.
-Along with the courses delivered at out-of-district locations, the College offers distance instructions in three formats:
+Along with the courses delivered at out-of-district locations, the College offers distance instructions in four formats:

-- Online courses delivered over the internet through a Learning Management System (LMS).
+- Online courses will be delivered asynchronously (anytime) online using distance education resources including Canvas.
 Some courses may require proctored exams at a testing center or lab attendance. - Hybrid courses that provide a blended learning experience.
-Instruction, homework, and exams may take place through a combination of traditional and distance learning. - Interactive Television (ITV) classes that take place through internet video broadcasting, enabling students and instructors in different locations to see and interact with each other in real-time.
+Instruction, homework, and exams may take place through a combination of traditional and distance learning. - Interactive Television (ITV) classes that take place through internet video broadcasting, enabling students and instructors in different locations to see and interact with each other in real-time. - Remote courses are online as well, but they provide synchronous (live) instruction via Zoom or a similar video conferencing service.

 Distance Education courses maintain academic quality, learning outcomes, credit hours, transferability, and access to support services.
-For more information, visit Distance Education on the Cisco website at www.cisco.edu or email DistanceEducation@cisco.edu.
+For more information, visit Distance Education on the Cisco website at www.cisco.edu or email online@cisco.edu.